Mobile v. Bolden: Background

 In 1911, the state legislature enacted a three-member city commission form of government for the city of Mobile, Alabama.
 With members elected at-large, the commission exercised all legislative, executive and administrative power.
 Since the entire city voted for each Commissioner, the white majority generally controlled the elections.
 At the time both African Americans and poor whites were effectively disenfranchised by practices of the 1901 state constitution.

-After African Americans regained the power to register and vote through passage of the Voting Rights Act of 1965, they were discouraged by being unable to elect candidates of their choice to the city commission.
-The financial and strategic demands for citywide elections made it difficult for them to enter the race, and the white majority tended to support white candidates, particularly as conservatives moved into the Republican Party.
-African Americans supported Democratic Party candidates.

 In the late 1970s, a class-action suit was filed on behalf of all the city's black residents against the city and all three Commissioners by three young civil rights lawyers in Mobile, J.U.
 Blacksher, Larry Menefee and Gregory B. Stein.
 They received assistance from Edward Still of Birmingham and NAACP Legal Defense attorneys Jack Greenberg, James W. Nabrit III and Charles E. Williams.
 Their complaint alleged that the city's electoral system violated the Fourteenth and Fifteenth amendments and Section 2 of the Voting Rights Act of 1965, among other laws.
 The city hired C.B.
 Arendall, Jr, who assisted David A. Bagwell and S.R.
 Sheppard of the city's legal department.
 U.S. District Judge Virgil Pittman found for the city's black residents and the Court of Appeals affirmed.
 The form of city government was subsequently changed.
 (See below.)

 The Supreme Court agreed to examine the issues to determine whether this at-large system violated Amendments Fourteen or Fifteen, or the Voting Rights Act.